lunatech-labs/lunatech-beginner-quarkus-course-v2/code/exercise_002_a_qute_hello_world/README.md

 <code repo root folder> is the root folder of your exercise repository.

-* Inject a `io.quarkus.qute.Template` field with name `greet` using a `javax.inject.Inject` annotation.
+* Inject a `io.quarkus.qute.Template` field with name `greet` using a `jakarta.inject.Inject` annotation.
 Quarkus will look for a template with that name, and automatically generate the `Template` object for you!
 * Make your hello endpoint return `greet.instance()`
 * Check http://localhost:8080/hello/world to see if it works :)
 * Now, change your template to use an expression `{subject}` instead of the hardcoded `World`, and change your resource to supply the subject parameter to the template.